elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_architecture.md

             { model | displayGamesList = False }
 ```

-Since our Model is a record that contains fields, we can use
+Since our model is a record that contains fields, we can use
 `{ model | displayGamesList = True }` to change a value.
 This syntax is
 basically telling our application to look inside the `model` record, find the
 `displayGamesList` field, and set it to a new value of `True`.
 In the upcoming
-sections, we'll add a button to our View that will allow users to invoke the
+sections, we'll add a button to our view that will allow users to invoke the
 `DisplayGamesList` message, which will set `displayGamesList` to `True`, and
-then we'll use that value to display the list of game data in our View.
+then we'll use that value to display the list of game data in our view.

 ## Subscriptions